 The 9 Best Sous Vide Cookers

 This wiki has been updated 36 times since it was first published in September of 2015.
 Experience meats you've been eating for decades as if it was the first time with one of these sous vide cookers.
 Just seal your food in an airtight plastic bag, immerse it in water, and you'll wind up with succulent, moist, and evenly-cooked meals every time.
 They're available in a range of styles, and some even feature wireless connectivity, so they can be monitored or controlled from anywhere.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.

 Editor's Notes